MultiX-Amsterdam/data-science-book-uva-2025/syllabus.md

 Class members are expected to treat others with mutual respect and appreciation regardless of any differences.
 It is our intent that students from diverse backgrounds and perspectives be well served by the course.
 In this way, we can create a safe environment for discussions.

 The best ways to contact TAs and the teaching team outside the lectures and seminars are via TicketVise (similar to the discussion board) on Canvas, the Inbox message on Canvas, or email.
 We prefer TicketVise as the questions can be allocated to the teaching team members based on their types.
 Also, other students may have the same question and thus can check TicketVise to get answers.
 For questions that are sensitive or may have privacy issues, please contact the course coordinator by email.
 Please keep in mind that responses from TAs and the teaching team could be delayed due to weekends or holidays.

+{: .important }
+> If you need quick feedback, always come to the seminars or lectures to seek support.
+Messages that are sent via emails, Canvas Inbox, and TicketVise are monitored on a weekly basis (not daily) and could be delayed.

 All course announcements will be on Canvas.
 We expect students to monitor Canvas periodically for any changes in deadlines, or any other announcements.